Safer environments can help reduce the risk for abuse.

 More than 80% of sexual abuse cases occur in isolated, one-on-one situations.
 If you eliminate or reduce isolated, one-on-one situations between children and adults, as well as children and other youth, you’ll dramatically reduce the risk of sexual abuse.

 - Think carefully about the safety of any isolated, one-on-one settings.
+Make sure interactions with children can be observed and interrupted.
 Choose group situations when possible.